remotework1/LavondaTalbertIT1025/Lab3/readme.md

 ##### ii.
 Hypervisor software was developed decades ago to allow multiple users access at the same time to computers that performed batch processing.
 For example, payroll.

+### Python

+##### It is a term that is used in programming and algoythms based on fields.
+So it has the normal conventions of programming languagebut it is intended to be read by humans not machines.

+##### Interpreted language is source code that is not translated by the target machine.
+A different program interpreter reads and execute the code.
+It is translated line by line and the command is executed.
+Python uses this language.
+Compiled language is target machine directly translates the code but the code must be rebuilt everytime there is a revision.